The people you target with your initial sales outreach won’t necessarily be the people involved once you approach the end of the sale.

 For example, some teams have their own budgets but still need the green light from finance.
 Others might not have set budgets and need to negotiate with their C-suite in order to make a purchase.

 Knowing what that budget approval process will look like will help you plan the last steps of your sales process.

 The specific job titles and responsibilities that fall under each of these roles depend on what you sell and who you sell to.
 The individual impact of different decision makers in the process will also vary according to the qualification framework of the sales team, such as the BANT.

 By looking at historical data about your current customers and their sales process, you can identify what roles you typically see in the buying process and which individuals act in those roles.

 However, the best way to identify what roles you’ll encounter throughout each specific sale is to ask your point of contact about who else will be involved in the buying process.

-Understanding the buying roles you may encounter eliminates the unknown, helps you better plan your approach and makes the sales process smoother.
+Understanding the buying roles you may encounter eliminates the unknown, helps you strategically plan your approach, and makes the sales process smoother.
 That in turn leads to faster sales cycles and higher win rates.